Multibody system: Minimal coordinates

 The equations of motion (1,2) are represented by means of redundant coordinates, meaning that the coordinates are not independent.
 This can be exemplified by the slider-crank mechanism shown above, where each body has six degrees of freedom while most of the coordinates are dependent on the motion of the other bodies.
 For example, 18 coordinates and 17 constraints could be used to describe the motion of the slider-crank with rigid bodies.
 However, as there is only one degree of freedom, the equation of motion could be also represented by means of one equation and one degree of freedom, using e.g. the angle of the driving link as degree of freedom.
 The latter formulation has then the minimum number of coordinates in order to describe the motion of the system and can be thus called a minimal coordinates formulation.
 The transformation of redundant coordinates to minimal coordinates is sometimes cumbersome and only possible in the case of holonomic constraints and without kinematical loops.
 Several algorithms have been developed for the derivation of minimal coordinate equations of motion, to mention only the so-called recursive formulation.
 The resulting equations are easier to be solved because in the absence of constraint conditions, standard time integration methods can be used to integrate the equations of motion in time.
 While the reduced system might be solved more efficiently, the transformation of the coordinates might be computationally expensive.
 In very general multibody system formulations and software systems, redundant coordinates are used in order to make the systems user-friendly and flexible.

 Flexible multibody

 There are several cases in which it is necessary to consider the flexibility of the bodies.
 For example in cases where flexibility plays a fundamental role in kinematics as well as in compliant mechanisms.

-Flexibility could be take in account in different way.
+Flexibility can be taken into account in different ways.
 There are three main approaches: